themanyone/voice_typing/README.md

 ## Caveats

-Whisper has to load up each time speech is detected, and audio is processed to remove unwanted background noise, which means a noticeable wait before text appears.
+To keep system resource usage to a bare minimum, `voice_typing` loads whisper only when speech is detected.
+And audio is processed to trim unwanted background noise, which means a noticeable wait before text appears.

+To work around this, we have added `voice_client`, which connects to any [Whisper.cpp](https://github.com/ggerganov/whisper.cpp) server running on the same machine, or across the network.
+Since clients don't need to have whisper running, users might discover that it is significantly faster. :).
+Edit `voice_client` with the server's location (localhost).

-For faster, continuous dictation, try the [whisper_dictation](https://github.com/themanyone/whisper_dictation.git) AI assistant project, which uses whisper-jax and threads for faster execution, while also enabling other features, such as networked dictation, AI Chat, AI image generation, and voice-controlled program launchers.
-The disadvantage of that approach is it constantly consumes 1Gb or more of GPU resources on the server.
-And there are gigabytes of dependencies to install.
+For even faster, continuous dictation across the network, with more features, try the [whisper_dictation](https://github.com/themanyone/whisper_dictation.git) AI assistant project.
+Features include AI Chat, AI image generation, and voice-controlled program launchers using the power of Python.

 ## Requirements
 - [Whisper AI](https://github.com/openai/whisper)